What many don't know is that there's a fascinating backstory to the most well-known design on the internet. It all started in 1996.

 As you speak, those dots transform into an equalizer that responds to your voice.
 And once you've finished talking, the equalizer morphs back into dots that ripple as Google finds your results.

-“A full range of expressions were developed including listening, thinking, replying, incomprehension, and confirmation,” explained While their movements might seem spontaneous, their motion is rooted in consistent paths and timing, with the dots moving along geometric arcs and following a standard set of snappy easing curves.
+"A full range of expressions were developed including listening, thinking, replying, incomprehension, and confirmation," explained a Google design team blog post.
+While their movements might seem spontaneous, their motion is rooted in consistent paths and timing, with the dots moving along geometric arcs and following a standard set of snappy easing curves.

 The first Google Doodle originated in 1998 -- before the company was technically even a company.
 Page and Sergey were attending the Burning Man festival.
 As a kind of "out of office" message, they put a stick figure drawing behind the logo's second O.